 of no more than three pages (including a brief, preliminary budget).
 The lead artist should submit a professional resume of no more than two pages.

-Literary Arts and Traditional Arts letters will be reviewed separately by up to four readers.
+Media Arts and Performing Arts letters will be reviewed separately by up to four readers.

 Read our review criteria here.

 From among the letters of inquiry received in each category, the Creative Work Fund will invite approximately 25 collaborating artists and organizations to submit more detailed proposals and provide a summary of the readers’ comments.
 Full proposals restate and expand upon the ideas presented in the letter of inquiry, incorporate responses to the reader comments, and include documentation illustrating the quality of artist work, detailed budgets, and additional background information about the organization.

 Deadline for Full Proposals: April 6, 2018

 Full proposals include documentation illustrating the quality of the artists’ work, detailed budgets, and additional background information about the organizations.

 Full proposals must be received no later than 5 p.m.
 Pacific Daylight Time on April 6, 2018.